 Lev Sergeyevitsch Termen, later known as Leon Theremin, was born in St Petersburg on August 15th 1896.
 Theremin's extraordinary gift for engineering was visible from an early age.
 At three, he was reading his father's encyclopaedias.
 At seven, he had dismantled and reassembled watches and other mechanical items his father had purchased from the fleamarkets of Nevsky Prospekt.
 By fifteen, he had constructed his own observatory, reporting his discovery of a previously unknown star to the Astronomical Institute.

-In the 1930s, Leon enchanted concert-going orchestras with his instrument, and the Radio Corporation of America sought to put 'a theremin in every home', offering Leon $100,000 in exchange for rights to mass-produce the instrument.
+In the late 1920s, Leon enchanted concert-going audiences with his instrument, and the Radio Corporation of America sought to put 'a theremin in every home', offering Leon $100,000 in exchange for rights to mass-produce the instrument.
 Despite such enthusiasm, the number of theremin virtuosi has always remained small.
 This is not least because the instrument demands of the performer extraordinarily sensitive control of the body.

 Any motion of the body or any solid object in the playing fields will affect the tone of the instrument, and the player must carefully control every movement while operating the instrument.
 Playing the theremin thus requires extreme concentration, a keen attention to pitch, and a great deal of patience.